 Vpered KoZa!
-Can Navalny mobilise the Coalition of the Fed Up? | STOLYPIN
+Can Navalny mobilise the Coalition of the Fed-Up? | STOLYPIN

 The Communist leader Gennady Zyuganov has announced that the KPRF will hold its own nationwide day of protests of 23 February – Defender of the Fatherland Day – which they promise to be ‘conscious and constructive’.
 (Presumably the Navalny events were unconscious and unconstructive?)
 He is right to worry about being outflanked, as while the Communists have benefited from KoZa’s half-hearted support in the past, that need not remain the case in the future.

-In an interesting reminder of this, consider the findings of a survey of supporters of the New People party.
+In an interesting reminder of this, consider the findings of a survey of supporters of the New People Party.
 This recent addition to the lists, part of the latest efforts of the Presidential Administration’s political technologists’ efforts to keep the opposition fragmented, has a broadly centre-right platform especially espousing the interests of entrepreneurs and small business.
 According to its founder, Aleksei Nechaev, those who voted New People in the September 2020 polls could be divided into three broad categories.

 There were those who definitely supported its platform, and who otherwise would not have voted.
 There were those who had voted for other parties in the past and who chose to support New People this time – classic KoZa.
 And then, most striking, there were those who had previously voted KPRF.
 But they had done so not because of any passionate commitment to Marxism-Leninism, but simply as a way of opposing United Russia.
 In other words, they were willing to vote pro-Communist yesterday and pro-business tomorrow, all in the name of being fed up.
 KoZa again.

-The key challenge will thus be who will finally manage to cohere it, and how.
+The key challenge will thus be: who will finally manage to cohere it, and how?

 Apathy and fear